United States Chamber of Commerce

-The United States Chamber of Commerce (USCC) is the largest lobbying group in the United States.
-The group was founded in April 1912 out of local chambers of commerce at the urging of President William Howard Taft and his Secretary of Commerce and Labor Charles Nagel.
-It was Taft's belief that the "government needed to deal with a group that could speak with authority for the interests of business".
+The United States Chamber of Commerce (USCC) is a business association advocacy group and is the largest lobbying group in the United States.
+The group was founded in April 23, 1912, out of local chambers of commerce at the urging of President William Howard Taft and his secretary of commerce and labor Charles Nagel.
+President Taft's belief was that the "government needed to deal with a group that could speak with authority for the interests of business."

-The U.S. Chamber of Commerce claims to represent 3 million businesses and organizations but this claim is often contested.
+The U.S. Chamber of Commerce claims to represent three million small business owners, but this claim is disputed because the organization is funded primarily by the largest corporations in the United States.

-The current president and CEO of the Chamber is Suzanne P. Clark.
-She previously worked in the Chamber from 1997 to 2007, and returned in 2014, holding multiple executive roles before being named the organization's first female CEO in February 2021.
+The current president and CEO of the Chamber is Suzanne Clark.
+She worked for the group from 1997 to 2007 and returned in 2014, holding multiple executive roles before being named its first female CEO in February 2021.

 History

-The U.S. Chamber of Commerce was founded at a meeting of delegates on April 22, 1912.
+The U.S. Chamber of Commerce was founded at a meeting of over 700 delegates at the Willard Hotel in Washington, D.C., on April 23, 1912.
+Harry A. Wheeler was elected the organization's first president.
+Its first vice presidents were attorney and civic leader Joseph Nathan Teal, business tycoon and founder of the Coca-Cola Company Asa Griggs Candler, and business tycoon Arthur Briggs Farquhar.
+Its first treasurer was attorney and Civil War veteran John Joy Edson.

 An important catalyst for the creation of the U.S. Chamber of Commerce were two prior business engagements between the U.S. and Japan.
-In 1908, Eiichi Shibusawa invited the first official, modern day U.S. business delegation to visit Japan.
+In 1908, Japanese business magnate Eiichi Shibusawa invited the first official, modern day U.S. business delegation to visit Japan.
 This delegation was led by the prominent banker/economist Frank A. Vanderlip accompanied by sixty business representatives from the West coast states of California, Oregon, and Washington.
 The goal was to bridge their nations diplomatically and to promote increased business and commerce.